A double-dimensional approach to formal category theory

-The definition above generalises the classical notion\footnote{For a definition see for instance Section 2 of \cite{Weber07}.} of left Kan extension in a $2$-category in the following sense.
-Remember that any hypervirtual double category $\K$ contains a $2$-category $V(\K)$ consisting of its objects, vertical morphisms and vertical cells.
+The definition above generalises the classical notion of left Kan extension in a $2$-category in the following sense.
+Remember that any augmented virtual double category $\K$ contains a $2$-category $V(\K)$ consisting of its objects, vertical morphisms and vertical cells.

-\begin{proposition} In a hypervirtual double category $\K$ consider a vertical cell $\eta$, as on the left-hand side below, and assume that the companion $j_*$ of $\map jAB$ exists.
+\begin{proposition} In an augmented virtual double category $\K$ consider a vertical cell $\eta$, as on the left-hand side below, and assume that the companion $j_*$ of $\map jAB$ exists.

-The vertical cell $\eta$ defines $l$ as the left Kan extension of $d$ along $j$ in $V(\K)$ precisely if its factorisation $\eta'$, as shown, defines $l$ as the weak left Kan extension of $d$ along $j_*$ in $\K$. \end{proposition} \begin{proof} This is a simple consequence of the universal property of the weakly cocartesian cell defining $j_*$ as follows.
-Consider the diagram of assignments below, between collections of cells that are of the form as drawn.
-The identity above implies that the diagram commutes.

 Now the cell $\eta'$ defines $l$ as a weak left Kan extension in $\K$ precisely if the top assignment on the left is bijective, while $\eta$ defines $l$ as a left Kan extension in $V(\K)$ precisely if the top assignment on the right is bijective.
 The proof follows from the fact that the bottom assignment is bijective, by the universal property of the weakly cocartesian cell that defines $j_*$. \end{proof}